-- Apply innovation-related theories in different settings in order to generate new approaches to innovation - Identify, evaluate and suggest solutions to challenges in large and small organizations relating to innovative performance. - Practice of knowledge and intellectual capital management.
-Formulate action plans for knowledge intensive organisations - Identify some of the key tools and techniques used in knowledge management - applications.
+- 1. Apply innovation-related theories in different settings in order to generate new approaches to innovation. - 2.
+Identify, evaluate and suggest solutions to challenges in large and small organizations relating to innovative performance. - 3.
+Practice of knowledge and intellectual capital management.
+Formulate action plans for knowledge intensive organizations - 4.
+Identify some of the key tools and techniques used in knowledge management applications.